-Subject Quarter The calendar quarter when an employer first meets the requirements for reporting their considered subject wages regardless of the UI and SDI taxable wage limits.
+Subject wages are used to determine UI, DI, and PFL benefits.
+Generally, all wages are considered subject wages regardless of the UI and SDI taxable wage limits.
 Refer to the inside front cover of this guide for current rates and taxable wage limits.
-For special classes of employment and payments that may not be considered subject wages, refer to Information Sheet: Types of Employment (DE 231TE) and Information Sheet: Types of
+For special classes of employment and payments that may not be considered subject wages, refer to Information Sheet: Types of Employment (DE 231TE) and Information Sheet: Types of Payments (DE 231TP).